SysKitTeam/docs-spconsultant/product-updates/spconsultant-release-note-8.md

 * The **IIS Instance ID column has been added** to the **IIS Sites report**.
 * We have added the text "\[MB\]" to headers of Storage Maximum Level, Storage Warning Level, and Usage Storage columns on the **Site Collection Quotas report**, to clarify which measurement units are displayed.
 * The **Snapshot filter can now be extended**, in which case it shows information about load depth, snapshot mode, and whether a snapshot is marked as a good configuration.
 * The **latest snapshot is now automatically opened** when viewing the Farm Explorer and Best Practices reports.
-The "Reopen last accessed snapshot on start up" option has been, therefore, removed from SPDocKit Options.
+The "Reopen last accessed snapshot on start up" option has been, therefore, removed from SPDocKit Consultant's Options.
 * The **details of inner exceptions are now displayed** if they occur while taking a snapshot to make the troubleshooting easier.
 * **Multiple Export buttons have been replaced with one Export button**.
 The default export type is set to XLSX, with an available dropdown option where you can select a different export type.
 * Servers in the **Browse for Servers list** in the Configuration Wizard are now listed in **alphabetical order**, so you can quickly find the server you need.